leonmartin/c-sharp-course/Milestone01/instructions.md

         H-->Finish((( )))
  ```

-When you have finished this task, you can move on to Milestone 02 where we will conceptualize your banking application! 🚀
+## Task 01-5: Quiz Time

+Congratulations, you took your first steps in the C# language!

+To test wether you got the most important points of this milestone, answer the questions in the [quiz.md file](./quiz.md).
+When you are done, you can proceed to the next Milestone.